 Throughout the years, CCC has been blessed with many wise and capable leaders.
 If you'd like to get in touch with any of them, please fill out our contact form and they will get back to you as soon as possible.
 They are always ready to help with whatever you need!

-Byron grew up in Owensboro, Kentucky as an average kid on an average street in an average town.
-Childhood was biking to Grandmother’s for lunch, basketball with friends, riding the motorcycle fast through alleys, water skiing, and an average indifference toward God.
+I grew up in Owensboro, Kentucky as an average kid on an average street in an average town.

-Success, respect, and fun were his objectives for college, but he didn’t count on the “infinite abyss” in his soul beginning to haunt him there.
+Success, respect, and fun were my goals for college, but I didn’t count on the “infinite abyss” in my soul beginning to haunt me.
 Jesus pressed into that confusion and guilt with clarity and love.
-“Christ in you, the hope of glory” absolutely overwhelmed him.
-Ever since, “being set free and setting others free in Christ” has been his God-given purpose.
+“Christ in you, the hope of glory.”

-Byron served for 12 years with Cru at UNC-Chapel Hill, earned an M.Div from Westminster Theological Seminary (Philadelphia), pastored at The Church of the Good Shepherd in Durham, NC, and then planted Christ Community Church in 2005 with his long-time friend Greg Norfleet.
+I served for 12 years with Cru at UNC-Chapel Hill, earned an M.Div from Westminster Theological Seminary (Philadelphia), pastored at The Church of the Good Shepherd in Durham, NC, and then planted Christ Community Church in 2005 with my long-time friend Greg Norfleet.

-Byron absolutely adores his wife of 30 years (Ruby Bea), and thinks his four kids (Walt, Jay, John Martin and Layson) are downright amazing.
+I absolutely adore my wife Ruby Bea, and think my four kids (Walt, Jay, John Martin and Layson) are downright amazing.

-Before discovering an interest in administrative work, some of Amanda's former titles have included: art teacher (middle and alternative high schools), transcriptionist, injection molding press operator, leader for Ukrainian orphanage camp volunteer teams, and she also currently does contract work for World Relief Durham in their resettlement/housing departments and manages their donations warehouse.
+Before discovering an interest in administrative work, some of Amanda's former titles have included: art teacher (middle and alternative high schools), transcriptionist, injection molding press operator, leader for Ukrainian orphanage camp volunteer teams, and contract worker in various departments for World Relief Durham.
 Campbell and NCCU are her alma maters.
-She has what she considers a super power (congenital anosmia - look it up!) and enjoys many things such as being in the sun or on a boat, rollerblading, kayaking, dessert, music (plays saxophone, guitar, djembe...), reading scripture, and finding meaningful ways to serve others because of what Jesus has done for her.
+She has what she considers a super power (congenital anosmia - look it up!) and enjoys just about everything… being in the sun or on a boat, rollerblading, kayaking, dessert, playing various musical instruments, reading scripture, and finding meaningful ways to serve others because of what Jesus has done for her.
 Amanda lives in Durham with Shark, her funny Boston Terrier.